liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 Additionally, I received my B.E. degree from the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications(BUPT), in 2020.

 I have also interned at Pinduoduo and worked at TEMU.

+I am the reivewer of the following conferences and journals:
+TKDE, TBD, TNNLS, IPM, TMC, ECIR.
 {style="text-align: justify;"}